stevencampbell368/stevencampbell368/README.md

 Welcome to my cybersecurity portfolio!
 Here, you'll find a showcase of various tasks and projects I've completed, with more to come.

 I'm committed to staying updated on the latest cybersecurity trends.
-I regularly listen to cyber podcasts, follow industry professionals, and take online courses like the Google Cybersecurity Professional Certificate.
-As of July 2024, I'm preparing for the CompTIA Security+ certification, with plans to pursue the CompTIA Network+ certification next.
+I regularly listen to cyber podcasts, follow industry professionals, and take online courses like the CompTIA Security+ Certificate.
+Currently, as of November 2024, I am preparing for the Blue Team Level 1 (BTL1) certification and plan to pursue the CISSP (Certified Information Systems Security Professional) certification next.

 <br />